 Andretti Autosport has named Simona de Silvestro its fourth driver for the season-opening race at St. Petersburg, Florida.

 VIDEO: D-A Lubricant to sponsor RLL #15

 Rahal Letterman Lanigan Racing announced Tuesday that D-A Lubricant will be the primary sponsor of the No. 15 IndyCar driven by Graham Rahal.

 For the first time ever, three bands (instead of just one) will fill the afternoon with music.
 The 2015 Carb Day performers are .38…

 IMS sets dates for May IndyCar activities

-Here's something that will keep you warm this cold winter week: Dates have been set for Indy 500 goings on in May.
+It's nearly that time of year: Dates have been set for Indy 500 goings on in May.